-Avoid illicit substances: when the last survey was conducted in 2012, about 24 million people in the United States had consumed an illicit and non-medical drug in the last month.
+Avoid illicit substances: when the last survey was conducted in 2012, about 24 million people in the United States had consumed an illegal and non-medical drug in the previous month.
 These can overload the liver with toxins.

-Caution when mixing medications: some prescription drugs and natural remedies can interact negatively when mixed.
-Mixing drugs with alcohol puts significant pressure on the liver.
+Caution when mixing medications: some prescription drugs and natural remedies can interact negatively when combined.
+Mixing medications with alcohol puts significant pressure on the liver.

-For example, the combination of alcohol and acetaminophen can cause acute liver failure.
+For example, alcohol and acetaminophen can cause acute liver failure.
 Be sure to follow the instructions for any medication.